cancerberoSgx/jsx-alone/PERFORMANCE.md

 # Performance

+## DOM small implementation

+Currently a trivial app using DOM implementation can be bundled in 3KB (gzip).

-## interesting moments in rendering
+## Interesting moments in rendering

 There are two important moments when code with JSX is executed.
 Take for example: